 There is a happier note though as we pass through these challenges: we are at the beginning of getting creative with data.
-There is so much to explore.
-Curious data people will drive new kinds of innovation and creativity that we've never seen before.

 AI-AUGMENTED STRATEGY

 Translating marketing strategy into automated big ops "programs" in such an environment will require expert human skill.
 And at the highest level, humans will continue to set overarching marketing strategy, synthesizing the myriad of the diverse inputs that go into its formation.